 She has received commissions from the Stiftung Bauhaus Dessau, the Academy of the Arts in Berlin, the Heroines of Sound Festival, the STEGREIF.orchester, the Orfeo Duo and others, and was the recipient of the Mellon Elemental Arts Award.
 She has written music for the theater company The Agency and regularly collaborates with the choreographer Ruben Reniers.
 Her work has been performed in the Tischlerei of the Deutsche Oper, the Akademie der Künste, HAU 2, Dock11, and other spaces in Berlin, as well as Merkin Hall and Trinity Church Wall Street in New York, in California, and throughout Europe.

 As a vocalist she performs contemporary, pop, classical, and just intonation music, and she is deeply involved in the American Sacred Harp tradition, or shape note singing.
 She has toured with the band Dear Reader and has collaborated and performed with Caterina Barbieri, also appearing on her album ‘Ecstatic Computations.’
 She has collaborated as a vocalist and arranger with the artist Holly Herndon on her album ‘PROTO,’ with whom she is currently touring.
 She also performs works by others on piano, synthesizer, and live electronics.

 Saylor received her BA in Music Composition from Pomona College in Southern California and her Master’s in Music Composition from the University of the Arts in Berlin (Universität der Künste Berlin).
-She is currently a freelance composer and musician in Berlin and teaches Electronic Music Composition at the Universität der Künste Berlin and Intro to Synthesis at Common Ground in Berlin.
+She is currently a freelance composer and musician in Berlin and teaches Electronic Music Composition at the Universität der Künste Berlin, Art and Technology as well as Electronic Music at the Technische Hochschule Ostwestfalen-Lippe, and Intro to Synthesis at Common Ground in Berlin.

 Website art by Lydia Saylor